abiy-tasissa/Robust-Localization/README.md

 `robust_alg.m`: This is the main algorithm to estimate the position of a target node given sparse corrupted distances to anchors.

+`generate_near_far_nodes.m`: This generates a set of anchor nodes and target nodes in a rectangular region.
+A set of the nodes are close to the anchors (referred to be in the near region), and another set of the anchors are far from the anchors (referred to be in the far region).

+`PUpositionSRHybrid.m`: An implementation of a baseline algorithm used for comparison (see reference above).

 # Dependencies

 * MATLAB: 2022a